JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 A single-player dungeon crawler card game by Janusz Pelc.

+- Treat each room as a small card puzzle
 - Fight monsters and manage your inventory
 - Master skills and potions to survive
 - Read scrolls to face your fortune